 There are plenty of places to see the city from above – and one of our favorites is the SkyJump at The STRAT.
 The SkyJump Powered by MTN Dew is an extreme adrenaline rush and outdoor leap ride hundreds of feet above Vegas.

 The ride holds a record for the world’s highest commercial amusement decelerator descent facility.
-SkyJump is on offer any time until midnight, and the sunset sky jump is among the most popular times.
+SkyJump is available anytime until midnight, and the sunset sky jump is among the most popular.

-Views from the top are breathtaking as you’re surrounded by a picturesque landscape.
+Views from the top are breathtaking as a picturesque landscape surrounds you.
 It is not to be missed, especially for those with an extreme-adventure craving.